Friends of the Factories

 This initiative celebrates, not just those which the plaques represent, but the will of the people and the power of community in working together, as a united voice to get things done.

 We are forever grateful for the unwavering support & belief from the Derry Trades Union Council, without whom this would not have happened.

-We thank our Friends who gave their time & guidance for our plaque initiative: Derry Trades Union Council; Fashion and Textile Design Center; St. Columb's Hall; The Tower Museum; Derrie Danders; Mc Crossan Tours (City Walking Tours); Piece Makers; Amelia Earhart Derry; The Waterside Theatre; CM Property; The Martin Group.
+We thank our Friends who gave their time & guidance for our plaque initiative, just to name a few, Dr Keith Munro; Derry Trades Union Council; Fashion and Textile Design Center; St. Columb's Hall; The Tower Museum; Derrie Danders; Mc Crossan Tours (City Walking Tours); Piece Makers; Amelia Earhart Derry; The Waterside Theatre; CM Property; The Martin Group.

 We invite you to link arms, walk around the City, and look up at these plaques, remembering those women and workers that came before us, on whose shoulders we now stand.